 Part of the fun is figuring out which bar will give you the taste experience you’ve been missing.
 When first ordering the range for Vool the Thumbs Up nearly didn’t make the cut.
 I simply didn’t know what it was.
 A bit of digging informed me that it was an alternative to the Butterfinger.
 That wasn’t much help to me.
 My only point of reference to the Butterfinger bar came from the teen novel ‘I Stay Near You’ by M.E.
 Kerr.
 The teen narrator tells his rock star father that they are his favourite candy bar!
 It’s probably a different situation if you live in the US but there isn’t really anything like this in the UK.

 However, anything described as ‘peanut-buttery’ has got to be a good thing and the pale blue wrapper looked pretty cool next to the rest of the range.
 So I ordered a box and was surprised by the way they swiftly developed a bit of a following.
 Customers would appear at my stall to buy them and nothing else would do.
-They seemed to have a bit of a cult following…
+They were turning into a cult product…

 So what are they like?
 What’s the appeal?
 What’s inside the wrapper?